wp-plugins/sps-suite-121/readme.txt

 Please contact me if there any issues with this plugin.<br />
 <br />
 <b>Version History:</b><br />
-1.3.4 corrected issues with query replacements for static pages (introduced by 2.5/2.6) 1.3.3 corrected issues with standard language (english) in admin pages<br />
+1.4.0   Update for new admin panel and some minor bugfixes 1.3.4 corrected issues with query replacements for static pages (introduced by 2.5/2.6) 1.3.3 corrected issues with standard language (english) in admin pages<br />
 1.3.2 corrected some issues with unknown pages<br />